ShaleenAg/React-Tic-Tac_Toe/README.md

-# Tic Tac Toe app in React
+# Tic Tac Toe App in React

 The app uses Material UI for styling and time travel is also implemented using Hooks.